syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Handle Navigation

 `Navigating` event occurs when press navigation buttons to move next or previous month, year or decade in calendar.
-The following codes illustrates the same.
+The following code example illustrates the same.

 {% tabs %}